The Chemistry Honors Program

 The Honors Program

 Admission to the honors program in chemistry is available to highly motivated and superior students.
-Normally, such admission will not occur before not before the junior year.
+Normally, such admission will not occur before the junior year.

 Students interested in entering the program should visit with several faculty members (as described in Research) who have diverse research interests in analytical, inorganic, organic, and physical chemistry.
-After selecting a faculty research advisor, a completed application form (available in the main Chemistry office, 2010 Malott) should be submitted to the Chair of the Department prior to or during the week of enrollment in the fall or spring semester.
+After selecting a faculty research advisor, a completed application form (available in the main Chemistry office, 1140 ISB) should be submitted to the Undergraduate Program Coordinator prior to or during the week of enrollment in the fall or spring semester.
 The student should also submit letters of recommendation from the research advisor and one other faculty member in the department.

 Decisions on admission to the program will be made early in the semester.
 Students selected for the program should enroll for a minimum of 2 credit hours in CHEM 699, Undergraduate Honors Research, and should attempt to arrange their weekly schedule so that substantial blocks of time are available to carry out their research activities.